Guru Dutt's birth name was Vasanth Kumar Shivashankar Padukone. He was born in Bangalore on July 9, 1925. (All photos/mid-day archives)

 The book Ten Years with Guru Dutt: Abrar Alvi's Journey, written by Sathya Saran, was released a few years back.
 In it, the late Alvi, the noted writer, director and lyricist, who collaborated with Dutt in most of his cult classics, gave a conscious account of his experience with Guru Dutt.

-On Guru Dutt's birth anniversary, we remember the cinematic legend through a collection of vintage pictures and interesting facts
+On Guru Dutt's death anniversary on October 10, we remember the cinematic legend through a collection of vintage pictures and interesting facts

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe